John-Rood/VectorVault/README.md

 # these three lines execute fast and can be called mid-conversation before a reply
 ```
 Small save loads are usually finished in less than a second.
 Large loads depend on total data size.
->> A test was done adding the full text of 37 books at once.
+>> A 2000 page book (e.g. the Bible) would take ~30 seconds.
+A test was done adding 37 books.
 The `get_vectors()` function took 8 minutes and 56 seconds.
-(For comparison, processing via OpenAI's standard embedding function, that you find in their documentation, would take two to three days)
+(For comparison, processing via OpenAI's standard embedding function, that you can find in their documentation, would take over two days).
+This exponentially faster processing time is due to our built in concurrency and internal text uploading methods that are optimized for speed and have built-in rate limiting.

 <br>
 <br>